ylxmf2005/Banquet-Management-System/README.md

 <img src="https://s2.loli.net/2024/11/25/E2KHOtQnhiD9Mec.png" width="80%" />

-Before deletion, confirmation is required.
+Before deletion, confirmation is required (All delete operations have this confirmation）.

-Note that meals and registrations related to the banquet will also be deleted.
+Note: meals and registrations related to the banquet will also be deleted.

 #### 5. Previous/Next Page